-(1) Amounts reflect the aggregate grant date fair value of grants computed in accordance with stock-based accounting rules (FASB ASC Topic 718-Stock Compensation), excluding the effect of estimated forfeitures.
-Assumptions used in the calculations of these amounts are included in Note 11 to our Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2015.
+(1) Amounts reflect the aggregate grant date fair value of grants computed in accordance with stock-based accounting rules (FASB ASC Topic 718-Stock Compensation).
+Assumptions used in the calculations of these amounts are included in Note 12 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2018.